bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/delete_in_strict_mode.md

 SyntaxError: applying the ‘delete’ operator to an unqualified name is deprecated
 ================================================================================

-The JavaScript [strict mode](../strict_mode)-only exception “applying the ‘delete’ operator to an unqualified name is deprecated” occurs when variables are attempted to be deleted using the `delete` operator.
+The JavaScript [strict mode](../strict_mode)-only exception "applying the ‘delete’ operator to an unqualified name is deprecated” occurs when variables are attempted to be deleted using the `delete` operator.

 Message
 -------